Beam Handbook

 R_i(x) = \begin{cases} q(s_0+ \Large \frac{s_1}{2}\normalsize) & \text{for} i = 0 \\ q(\Large \frac{s_i+s_{i+1}}{2}\normalsize) & \text{for} i \in [1, n-2] \in \mathbb{N} \\ q(\Large \frac{s_{n-1}}{2}\normalsize +s_n) & \text{for} i = n-1 \end{cases}

-Shear forces
+Shear Force

-The subindex k expresses the calculation span.
+The subscript k denotes the calculation section.

-k = \begin{cases} 0 & \text{for left cantilever} \\ \in [1, n-1] \in \mathbb{N} & \text{for inner span} \\ n & \text{for right cantilever} \end{cases}
+k = \begin{cases} 0 & \text{for left overhang} \\ \in [1, n-1] \in \mathbb{N} & \text{for interior spans} \\ n & \text{for right overhang} \end{cases}

 V_k(x) = \begin{cases} -qx & \text{for} k = 0 \\ -qx+\sum_{i=0}^{k-1} R_i & \text{for} k \in [1, n-1] \in \mathbb{N} \\ -q(x+L) & \text{for} k = n \end{cases}

-Bending moments
+Bending Moments

 M_k(x) = \begin{cases} -\large \frac{1}{2} \normalsize qx^2 & \text{for} k = 0 \\ -\large \frac{1}{2} \normalsize qx^2+x\sum_{i=0}^{k-1} R_i - \sum_{i=0}^{k-1} R_i d_i & \text{for} k \in [1, n-1] \in \mathbb{N} \\ -\large \frac{1}{2} \normalsize q(x^2-2Lx+L^2) & \text{for} k = n \end{cases}